 Within 2023, the Company performed a double materiality analysis, in accordance with the methodology of the new its external environment and cause or may cause financial implications on it in the short-term time horizon, (i.e. 1 year).
-More specifically, the Company followed the steps below for conducting the materiality analysis:
+Noval Property followed the steps below for conducting the materiality analysis.